surajsharan/LMG-Hackathon/README.md

 I secured rank 10 in the competetion .

-#### Aproach
+#### Approach
-My approach towards the problem was simple rule based segregation of the customers and mapping thier corresponding stores.
+My approach towards the problem was simple rule based segregation of the customers base and mapping thier corresponding stores on the basis of distance travelled.